misener/Classy-MT4-Preview/readme.md

 # Classy MT4 Preview

 Are you stuck on MT4 at the CBC?
-Is your **Preview** button useless?
+Is your **Preview** button useless in Chrome?
 Here's a fix:

 1. Install the [TamperMonkey extension for Google Chrome](https://chrome.google.com/webstore/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo).